NCBI-Codeathons/Diversifying-the-pipeline-for-identifying-bulk-RNA-seq-derived-biomarkers-of-cancer-risk-within-sing/README.md

 Step 2:  Process inferCNV data.

-(Thanks to Matt B for providing inferCNV outputs for each of the 8 tumor samples.)
+(Thanks to Matt B for providing inferCNV outputs for each of the 8 tumor samples using [InferCNV](https://github.com/broadinstitute/inferCNV/wiki).)
 From the ~.observations.txt and ~.references.txt files output from inferCNV, the summed and average |locusScore-medianScore| were calculated over all available loci to provide aggregate CNV metrics per cell.
 ```
   id = samples[S];
   txtfile=paste(id, ".aggr_medianDelta_per_cell.txt", sep="");